 Types of Jasmine Tea

 Jasmine flowers have long been celebrated for their purity and calming fragrance.
-Jasmine tea draws its origins in 2nd century China when the Han Dynasty started enjoying its delicate flavour.
-A closely guarded Chinese flavour, Jasmine only became popular in the rest of the world over 1000 years later.
+Jasmine tea draws its origins in 2nd century Han Dynasty in China.

-Here are some of the most popular types of Jasmine Teas, perfect for making Jasmine Milk Tea:
+Here are some of the most popular types of Jasmine Teas:

 - Jasmine Dragon Pearl Tea: green tea leaves are infused with Jasmine blossoms, then rolled into small balls.
-This type of tea has a floral flavour and looks beautiful when brewing.
-Jasmine dragon pearl tea is a good choice for making this recipe, but tastes less floral than loose leaf jasmine tea.
+This type of tea has a floral flavor and looks beautiful when brewing.

 Ingredient round-up

-- Jasmine tea: the most important ingredient in this recipe.
-Choose a high-quality Jasmine tea, preferably loose leaf.
-See the section above for more details on how to choose the perfect Jasmine tea for this recipe.
+- Jasmine tea: Choose a high-quality Jasmine tea, preferably loose leaf tea, but you can also use Jasmine tea bags.
+See the section on how to choose the perfect Jasmine tea.

-- Tapioca pearls: brown sugar tapioca pearls work best.
-I recommend using 5-minute Wu Fu Yuan tapioca pearls because they are very quick to cook.
+- Tapioca pearls: I recommend using 5-minute Wu Fu Yuan tapioca pearls because they are very quick to cook.

 - Brown sugar: regular light brown sugar works best for this recipe.
 You can also use Japanese brown sugar for a lighter caramel flavour.